brentmclark/uncontrolled-react/lib/README.md

 The DOM.

-Seriously.

-This isn't true in other areas of React, but When it comes to forms the most accurate state management you could have is the DOM.

 ## WARNING

-This package is in beta and there are no guarantees that version changes will retain backwards compatability.
+This package is in alpha and there are no guarantees that version changes will retain backwards compatability.
 Use and update at your own risk.

 That said, much of the API itself is likely settled.
 ## Install